UMD-GIS-Data-Lab/UMD-GIS-Data-Lab.github.io/_pages/about.md

 # About Us

-Welcome to the GIS and Data Service Lab at the University of Maryland (UMD).
+Welcome to the **GIS and Data Service Lab** at the **University of Maryland Libraries**.
 Our mission is to provide complimentary services to UMD users on various aspects of geospatial data, data science, and data visualization for research, teaching, and learning.
 We are dedicated to supporting your needs in utilizing cutting-edge technologies and tools to enhance your projects and studies.

 ## Services